 What Funding Option Is Right for You?

-Depending on your situation, you may be able to lower your health care costs with either an HRA, if available, or a federal subsidy, such as a Premium Tax Credit (PTC) or Cost-Sharing Reduction (CSR).
+Depending on your situation, you may be able to lower your healthcare costs with either an HRA, if available, or a federal subsidy, such as a Premium Tax Credit (PTC) or Cost-Sharing Reduction (CSR).
 A licensed benefit advisor can assist with these decisions and guide you during your enrollment call.

 Funding Types